szaimen/Nextcloud-NAS-Guide/README.md

 The big advantage is, that you can create a SMB-share and mount the same location to Nextcloud in one go.
 <details><summary>Click here to expand</summary>

-If you have followed this guide, you should have set up a **sensible folder structure** on the external data SSD by now.
+If you have followed this guide, you should have set up a **sensible folder structure** on the external data SSD/HDD by now.
 Based on this structure, you should **share** the `user folders` with the corresponding user that you just created.
 The `data exchange` folders should get shared with the users that shall have access to those folders.

-If you have mounted the external data SSD in `/mnt/data` as recommended, is here one example:
+If you have mounted the external data SSD/HDD in `/mnt/data` as recommended, is here one example:
 Your data folder should be now found in `/mnt/data/your data folder`.
 One of your user folders and data exchange folders might be `/mnt/data/your data folder/user1 folder` and `/mnt/data/your data folder/Data exchange folder` now.
 You should then **share** the `/mnt/data/your data folder/user1 folder` with `user1` and the `mnt/data/your data folder/Data exchange folder` with all users that shall get access to this folder.
-As you now see, best case is, if the user folders on your external data SSD match exactly the user count of newly created users.
+As you now see, best case is, if the user folders on your external data SSD/HDD match exactly the user count of newly created users.

-**BTW**: you can at this point still shutdown your server, disconnect the external data SSD, connect it to your Windows PC and change the folder structure there (of course you will need to enter the Bitlocker password).
+**BTW**: you can at this point still shutdown your server, disconnect the external data SSD/HDD, connect it to your Windows PC and change the folder structure there (of course you will need to enter the Bitlocker password).
 Afterwards you can connect the drive to your server again and power it back on.

 **Based on the example above, you should now create a list how do you want to share your data with your users.**